eGovPDX/portlandor/README.md

 1. Edit your Pantheon search server.
 Click on the save button without making any change: https://portlandor.lndo.site/admin/config/search/search-api/server/pantheon/edit?destination=/admin/config/search/search-api
 2. View the search index under the Pantheon search server.
-Click on "Index Now" button.
+Click on "Queue all item for indexing" and "Index Now" button.
 If you get an error, try to run "Index Now" again.
+3. After you push to the multi-dev environment, you will see an error message "The Solr server of Pantheon could not be reached." at Search API config page.
+You need to repeat the two steps above.